-PhD, English Literature, University of Rhode Island, Kingston, RI (2017)
+PhD, English Literature, The University of Rhode Island, Kingston, RI

 Peer Reviewed Publications

 “Rhythmic and Distant Depths in Joyce and Tóibín.”
 Article.
-Journal of Modern Literature.
-Under Review.
+Irish Studies Review.
+Forthcoming 2021.

 “Ritual Architectures: Doorless and Makeshift Boundaries in Faulkner’s Slave Quarters.”
-Chapter.
+Essay.
 Faulkner and Slavery.
 Faulkner and Yoknapatawpha Series.
 University of Mississippi Press.
 Forthcoming 2020.

 “Woolf and Zitkala-Sa: Subjectivity and Nationalism.”
 Article.
 Virginia Woolf Miscellany.
 Winter 2018.
 Special Issue on Woolf and Indigenous Literatures.